apache/ignite/docs/hadoop_readme.md

 To configure GridGain nodes you can change configuration files at `config` directory of GridGain installation.
 Those are conventional Spring files.
 Please refer to shipped configuration files and GridGain javadocs for more details.

-### 3.1 Apache Hadoop Client Configuration

-To run Apache Hadoop jobs with GridGain cluster you need to configure `core-site.xml` and `mapred-site.xml` the same way as it is done in templates shipped with the Accelerator.
-You can find these templates at `docs/core-site.xml.gridgain` and `docs/mapred-site.xml.gridgain` respectively.

-### 3.2 Distributed File System Configuration
+### 3.1 Distributed File System Configuration

 GridGain has it's own distributed in-memory file system called GGFS.
 Hadoop jobs can use it instead of HDFS to achieve maximum performance and scalability.
 Setting up GGFS is much simpler than HDFS, it requires just few tweaks of GridGian node configuration and does not require starting any additional processes.
 Default configuration shipped with the Accelerator contains one configured instance named "ggfs" which can be used as reference.

-Usually URI for GGFS should be:
+In common URI for GGFS looks like:

     ggfs://ggfs_name@host_name

 Where `ggfs_name` is GGFS instance name, `host_name` is any host running GridGain node with that GGFS instance configured.
-For more details please refer to GGFS configuration.
+For more details please refer to GGFS documentation.

+### 3.2 Apache Hadoop Client Configuration

+To run Apache Hadoop jobs with GridGain cluster you need to configure `core-site.xml` and `mapred-site.xml` the same way as it is done in templates shipped with the Accelerator.
+You can find these templates at `docs/core-site.xml.gridgain` and `docs/mapred-site.xml.gridgain` respectively.

 ## 4. Running Apache Hadoop Job With GridGain's In-Memory Accelerator

 When all the configuration is complete running Apache Hadoop job will be the same as with conventional Apache Hadoop distribution except that all GridGain nodes are equal and any of them can be treated as Job Tracker and DFS Name Node.

-For example to run "Word Count" example you can load some text files to GGFS using standard tools:
+To run "Word Count" example you can load some text files to GGFS using standard Apache Hadoop tools:

     $HADOOP_HOME/bin/hadoop fs -mkdir /input

     $HADOOP_HOME/bin/hadoop fs -copyFromLocal /path/to/my/favorite/book.txt /input/my_book.txt

-Run the job as usual:
+Run the job:

     $HADOOP_HOME/bin/hadoop jar $HADOOP_HOME/share/hadoop/mapreduce/hadoop-mapreduce-examples-*.jar wordcount /input /output